foolo/Regent/readme.md

 After the application is created, take note of:

-- Client ID - the line just under "web app" in the upper left of the Reddit application
+- Client ID (the line just under "web app" in the upper left of the Reddit application)
-- Client secret - the value to the right of "secret"
+- Client secret (the value to the right of "secret")

 ### Create a Reddit configuration file